adam-patrick/Portfolio-Projects/Tetris/README.md

 ## Tetris

-A playable tetris demo powered by Python and Pygame, with high score saving, proper gameplay, with colors, and tons of object oriented programming!
+A playable tetris game powered by Python and Pygame, with high score saving, proper gameplay, with colors, and tons of object oriented programming!

 Sample Image: